 Clarification: Discuss the importance of well-known ceramic medium artists and masterworks, including relation to artistic movements and how they influenced the works of others.

-Performance Level Descriptor: To demonstrate proficiency, students will describe the significance of art movements and artists in art history.
+Performance Level Descriptor: To demonstrate proficiency, students describe the significance of movements and artists in art history.

-Content Focus: History of art
+Content Focus: Historical influences